DEFINITION

 What Aspects of Dyslexia Can Be Corrected?

-In our experience over the last 38 years, the reading, writing, spelling, and speaking challenges associated with dyslexia can be eliminated.
+In our experience over the last 40 years, the reading, writing, spelling, and speaking challenges associated with dyslexia can be eliminated.
 Through auditory stimulation and training, the brain can learn to pay attention to and process the wide range of sound frequencies needed in order to improve phonemic and phonological awareness and subsequently speech articulation, verbal clarity, decoding, reading, and spelling.

-Brain imaging studies show that dyslexic readers tend to use less efficient pathways in the brain for reading than skilled readers - over utilizing Broca’s area (responsible for saying the sounds) and the right hemisphere (which does not process phonics and language well).
+Brain imaging studies show that dyslexic readers tend to use less efficient pathways in the brain for reading than skilled readers, over-utilizing Broca’s area (responsible for saying the sounds) and the right hemisphere (which does not process phonics and language well).
 Research also shows that through targeted training, the brain can develop new, more effective neuropathways.
-Dyslexic learners do not have to be stuck with sound by sound decoding and slow laborious reading.
+Dyslexic learners do not have to be stuck with sound-by-sound decoding and slow, laborious reading.

 Reading comprehension, speed, enjoyment of reading, and confidence improve as the critical underlying skills for reading are developed.

 Dyslexic students are bright and capable.
 While the length of treatment varies depending upon the number and severity of issues, our goal for them when they finish is that they will read and write comfortably and independently, thrive in their regular classes at school, and have the skills and confidence to pursue their postsecondary dreams.
-Having specialized in eliminating the challenges associated with dyslexia and learning disabilities for 38 years, we have had the opportunity to see this happen for thousands of students.

 Cognitive Learning Therapies for Dyslexia